gregr/ina/nscheme/README.md

 ## TODO

-lost notes:
+- cross-phase persistence/serialization transformation of E
+  - memoizing shared E-quote values
+    - replace non-procedure E-quotes with E:refs to shared constructor expressions
+      - or directly to contructor expressions if used only once
+      - or leave them as-is for small values that don't need to be shared
+  - (procedure) values that cannot be written
+    - transformation is parameterized by a lookup procedure
+    - may replace a procedure (or other data as well) with a global E:ref
+    - may replace a procedure with E:lambda when code and values of free variables are available
+      - if lookup is backed by a capability such as procedure-metadata, for instance
+    - otherwise, this transformation may fail in some standard way
+  - useful for all platforms, so should be located in include/compiler/, probably in high-level-ir.scm
-eq-hash-code ? eq-unreliable-hash-code (in JS use a Map or WeakMap?)
+  - eq-hash-code ? eq-unreliable-hash-code (in JS use a Map or WeakMap?)
     - for amortized constant time hash lookup
     - we need something like this to solve the E:quote sharing analysis problem
       - because two different E:quotes might reference the exact same allocated object, and this needs to be preserved during compilation
+    - alternatively, we can use a mostly-content-based hash code built as we analyze values bottom-up
+      - we can also avoid lookups for parent values as soon as one child is not found in our table
+        - we still have to insert them into the table, however, since they are newly seen

-maybe centralized system failures (platform/system-failure.scm?) which are used by stream io?
+- maybe centralized system failures (platform/system-failure.scm?) which are used by stream io?
   - because we want to prevent accidentally ignoring
-- must guarantee no return by panicking if return (and by default if handler isn't set)
+  - must guarantee no return by panicking if a handler for this does return (and by default if handler isn't set)

-no more include/posix and include/www, instead:
-- platform/ will contain common.scm privileged.scm thread.scm evt.scm dynamic-env.scm restart.scm raise.scm etc.
-- platform/posix/ will contain filesystem.scm network.scm process.scm cmdline.scm shell.scm etc. and
-  maybe also high-level-control.scm for platforms that don't already come with high-level primitives
-- platform/posix/racket/ will contain its own privileged.scm (with rkt-[text-]eval)

-platform/posix/racket/compile.scm should expose (E-compile-rkt E) but should not have to expose the prim-addr etc. mappings used to implement it
+  - should we have low-level IO ops returning a status code rather than raising an exception after all?
+    - at least partly to avoid allocation in an environment without memory management
+    - this avoidance of allocation is only useful if there are no other forms of allocation at that level of IO (e.g., no buffers), which may not be realistic

 ```
 high-level-ir.scm